isacben/wanted/README.md

-# Robin Hood
+# WANTED

-Robin Hood is a platformer video game.
-It is my entry to the JS13KGAME game jam 2023, with the topic 13th Century.
+WANTED is a platformer video game.
+It is my entry to the JS13KGAME 2023 game jam, with the topic 13th Century.

 To pack the game, use this command: